kshtzgupta1/welldone/README.md

 # welldone-internship
-contains reports generated fora modelling project on water pumps data collected by the non-profit Taarifa in Tanzania
+Contains reports generated fora modelling project on water pumps data collected by the non-profit Taarifa in Tanzania